-(2012) postulate that dreams "do not elicit sensory surprise (startle) because they are not constituted by precise sensory prediction errors" (p.
+According to Hobson and Friston (2012), our waking sense of agency relates to 'prediction error minimisation' and the dreaming brain continues to generate sensorimotor predictions in a state that involves very little sensory input.
+When we navigate the environment, data in the form of sensory input conflicts with hypotheses that the mind makes about what will occur.
+Due to their internally generated nature, Hobson and Friston (2012) postulate that dreams "do not elicit sensory surprise (startle) because they are not constituted by precise sensory prediction errors" (p.
 94).
 However, dreams can indeed be surprising and can involve certain types of PEs in the general sense of PE discussed here.3 We can experience not only decreased sense of agency and failed actions but also be surprised by these struggles (Rosen, 2015, 2018).
 Since a surprise reaction occurs when something deviates from one's expectations, surprise is often the emotional experience that accompanies PEs (Holmes & Nolte, 2019; Solms, 2015).
-The Sleep and Dream Database (sleepanddreamdatabase.org), for instance, reveals over 50 examples of the word "startled" alone, for example, "I dreamed that I was with a bunch of girls from BW. [...]
+The dream database (sleepanddreamdatabase.org), for instance, reveals over 50 examples of the word "startled" alone, for example, "I dreamed that I was with a bunch of girls from BW. [...]
 Just as I was about to sit down, I saw one of my old boyfriends and I was startled and woke up."
-(Hall & Van de Castle Female Norms 1947-1950 hvdc_f0, 09-03-2012).
+(Hall & Van de Castle Female Norms 1947-1950 hvdc f0, 09-03-2012).